nickloman/nickloman.github.com/_posts/2015-03-29-sgm-2015-genomics-presentations-to-watch-out-for.md

 If you are coming to Birmingham for this year's Society for General Microbiology Annual Conference, welcome!
 This meeting is pretty big, and the website is curiously unnavigable, so I have put my own personal schedule up here.

-BTW if you are interested in nice places to eat in Birmingham, the Guardian just did a nice piece <a href="http://www.theguardian.com/travel/2009/jul/08/birmingham-budget-restaurants-uk-food">on cheap eats</a> and we also keep a map of places we like over on <a href="http://smokeandumami.com/where-to-eat-in-birmingham/">my food blog</a>.

 A few notables!
-On Tuesday night there is the announcement of the new SGM journal "Microbial Genomics" which I am pleased to be serving on the editorial board.
+On Tuesday night there is the announcement of the new SGM journal <b>Microbial Genomics</b> in Hall 3 which I am pleased to be serving on the editorial board.
+Lots of tweeps are likely to be there.
 Straight afterwards we will head to a local pub for a "tweet-up".

 On Wednesday morning we will be launching our new BBSRC-funded grant MicrobesNG over at the Library of Birmingham!
 We will be running two sessions explaining what we are doing, with refreshments provided.
 Please <a href="http://microbesng.uk/sgm2015">sign-up</a> over at the website!

 In terms of scientific sessions I will be mainly hopping between the antibiotic resistance session and the microbiome session, with a few detours for prize lectures and hot genomics lectures.
 Look forward to saying hello!

+And if you are interested in nice places to eat in Birmingham, the Guardian just did a nice piece <a href="http://www.theguardian.com/travel/2015/mar/24/top-10-budget-restaurants-cafes-birmingham">on cheap eats</a> and we also keep a map of places we like over on <a href="http://smokeandumami.com/where-to-eat-in-birmingham/">my food blog</a>.

 ## Monday 30th